abhilashreddyy/NLP_project/PITCHME.md

   * but a little complicated(code)
 * Then extrcated related keywords in answers from given keys
 * Same thing done with google API with some changes in format of input and output

+---
+## Future scope
+* If integrated with online google or microsoft excel sheets
+  * Can directly analyse online discussion forums
+* Can add a function for gathering most relevant reviews or answers for given keywords